CodingRadish/Weather-Forecast-App/README.md

 ## UI

-The app has a very simple UI implemented.
-The idea was to display all of the neccessary information as simply and concisely as possible.
+The app has a very simple UI.
+The idea is to display all of the neccessary information as simply and concisely as possible.

 <br>